ArtBlocks/artblocks-docs/art-blocks-api/api-overview.md

 ```

 Pagination should be used for large queries.
 The Graph enforces upper limits on `first` and `skip` parameters since they generally perform poorly when set to large values (limits as of 01/2022 are `first<=1000` and `skip<=5000`).
 It is much better to page through entities based on an attribute such as token ID, block number, or some other parameter.
 For more information, see [The Graph documentation](https://thegraph.com/docs/en/developer/graphql-api/#pagination)
-**Recommandation:** Using the above links, familiarize yourself with the subgraph’s schema, via the GraphQL playground.